elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 Western governments have been trying for decades to [ban end-to-end encryption](https://portswigger.net/daily-swig/western-governments-double-down-efforts-to-curtail-end-to-end-encryption) and have mostly failed, with the (partial) exception of Australia's recent [anti-encryption law](https://fee.org/articles/australia-s-unprecedented-encryption-law-is-a-threat-to-global-privacy/).
 This law has been [controversial](https://www.gizmodo.com.au/2020/08/assistance-and-access-law-encrypted-messaging-explained/) and has been blamed for [reducing the competitiveness of Australia's tech industrsty](https://www.zdnet.com/article/labor-to-introduce-bill-to-fix-australian-encryption-laws-it-voted-for/).

-I call this law a partial exception because Australians can still use end-to-end encryption via Signal.
+I call this law a partial exception because Australians can still use end-to-end encryption via Signal and WhatsApp.
 It's not technically possible for the Signal team to comply with the law, so the Australian government's options involve blocking Internet traffic to and from Signal servers or pressuring Apple and Google to remove Signal from their Australian app stores.
 They've done neither of these so far, and [Signal's blog post](https://signal.org/blog/setback-in-the-outback/) about this legislation reveals how to easily bypass both of these measures.

-The situation in Australia is worth watching, but we won't get a good sense for whether Western countries could actually ban end-to-end encryption unless the Australian government makes a more serious effort to criminalize its use.
+The situation in Australia is worth watching but we won't get a good sense for whether Western countries could actually ban end-to-end encryption unless the Australian government makes a more serious effort to criminalize its use.

-The US government has worked with tech companies to [secretly get access to citizens' cloud data](https://www.theverge.com/2013/7/17/4517480/nsa-spying-prism-surveillance-cheat-sheet), and they have probably [secretly backdoored some hardware](https://www.tomshardware.com/news/cisco-backdoor-hardcoded-accounts-software,37480.html), but there is no law mandating that computer hardware have government backdoors.
+The US government has worked with tech companies to [secretly get access to citizens' cloud data](https://www.theverge.com/2013/7/17/4517480/nsa-spying-prism-surveillance-cheat-sheet) and they have probably [secretly backdoored some hardware](https://www.tomshardware.com/news/cisco-backdoor-hardcoded-accounts-software,37480.html) but there is no law mandating that computer hardware have government backdoors.

 <!---
 The bloomberg story often cited as evidence of Chinese hardware being backdoored is widely disputed by security experts.
 The general consensus is that bloomberg should have retracted the story.
 There are suspicions that Lenevo hardware may have been backdoored but this has never been established.